PaulNGilson/AoC/README.md

 ### Progress

-_2025-12-07: I'm working through 2025 "live", but when I have spare time and inclination, I'm working through 2021._
+_2025-12-15: I've completed 2025, but when I have spare time and inclination, I'm working through 2021._

 **Key:**
 🟨 - 2 stars